timscott/flipit/README.markdown

 # Introduction

-FlipIt is a feature flipper for .NET.
-It is a very simple tool with a limited feature set.
-We simply want to provide a way to flip features based on any kind of conditions and to change those conditions over time without touching the features themselves.
-Put another way we want to respect the Open/Closed principle.
-We also want to fully support Inversion of Control.
+FlipIt is a feature flipper.
+It provides a simple and fexible way to flip features in a .NET application.
+Conditionally turn features or and off using any kind of logic, and change those conditions over time without touching the production code where the features are implemented.

 # Usage

 ## Simple Scenareo

-I want to be able to flip a feature on and off without deploying code.
+Scenareo: flip a feature on and off for everyone all the time.

 Create a feature.